-The outdoor area offers a large private park of over 5,000 square meters, equipped with a barbecue area, a woodshed, a swimming pool and a beautiful exclusive garden with various plants (cypresses, pines, laurel).
+The outdoor area offers a large private park of over 5,000 square meters, equipped with a barbecue area, a woodshed and a beautiful exclusive garden with various plants (cypresses, pines, laurel).

 Located in central Italy between Rome and Florence and named the “Green Heart of Italy”, Umbria is a region rich in history and culture, with a green and hilly area dotted with olive groves and vineyards.